 Termination.
-Our proof rules are designed to support the verification of safety properties, which must hold for all executions of a program, and relational properties, which relate original and relaxed executions.
-While these properties establish a partial correctness guarantee as in standard Hoare logic, some relaxed programs may also require total correctness: proofs of termination as well as partial correctness.
+Our proof rules are designed to support the verification of acceptability properties that can be described with assert statements-which must hold independently for both original and relaxed executions-and relate statements, which relate original and relaxed executions.
+While such properties establish a partial correctness guarantee (as in standard Hoare logic), other acceptability properties may also prescribe total correctness: proofs of termination as well as partial correctness.

-Proving a relaxed program's termination can be more challenging than the traditional termination problem because relaxed programs can be extended with additional nondeterminism that may change the control flow dynamically and nondeterministically.
-One possible way to produce termination proofs for a relaxed program is to reuse the termination proof of the original program in the same way we have done for safety properties.
-While our proof machinery is not designed to support termination proofs, we believe that the rules in the axiomatic relaxed semantics establish a relative termination guarantee for convergent while loops - loops with conditions that can be proved to be equivalent in both the original and relaxed semantics.
-Relative termination for these loops would mean that if the loop terminates in the original program then it also terminates in the relaxed program.
+Because relaxed programs may contain additional nondeterministic and dynamically varying control flow, proving termination for a relaxed program may be more challenging than proving nontermination for the original program.
+One approach is to use relational reasoning to transfer the termination proof from the original program to the relaxed program (in much the same way as for our current set of acceptability properties).
+And while our proof machinery is not designed to support termination proofs, the rules in our axiomatic relaxed semantics do establish a relative termination guarantee for convergent while loops (whose termination conditions are proved to be equivalent in the original and relaxed semantics).
+Relative termination for such convergent loops ensures that if the loop terminates in the original program then it also terminates in the relaxed program.
 We anticipate that such a notion of relative termination (akin to our relative progress) will be a fruitful direction for future work.

 Completeness.
-We have omitted a formal statement of the completeness of the logic because we believe that there are additional interesting properties of relaxed programs that interact with termination, divergent control flow, and the semantics of errant executions in which the original or relaxed semantics can evaluate to ba or wr.
-We intend to explore the subject of completeness and its interactions with these properties in future work.
+We have omitted a formal statement of the completeness of the logic because we believe that there are additional acceptability properties of relaxed programs that interact with termination, divergent control flow, and the semantics of errant executions in which the original or relaxed semantics can evaluate to ba or wr.
+We intend to explore the meaning of completeness and its interactions with these properties in future work.